 Making an appointment

 Here is a list of préfectures across France.

 Generally speaking, smaller city prefectures are better, or rather less painful than big city préfectures.
-I think this may have to do with the fact that bigger cities have a bigger influx of foreigners which taxes the system and the workers more than in smaller city préfectures.
-There are only so many people the prefecture can handle in a day after all.
+I think this may have to do with the fact that bigger cities have a bigger influx of foreigners, which

 - Try to make an appointment online or by phone.